-- Whether the funding strategy described to bring the outcome(s) to the next level of clinical trials and/or delivery to the military or civilian market is appropriate. - Whether appropriate collaborations and other resources for providing continuity of development are established and/or well described. - How the schedule and milestones for bringing the outcome(s) to clinical trial and/or delivery to the military or civilian market is appropriate. - How well the potential risk analysis for cost, schedule, manufacturability, and sustainability is developed.
+- Whether the funding strategy described to bring the outcome(s) to the next level of clinical trials and/or delivery to the military or civilian market is appropriate. - Whether appropriate collaborations and other resources for providing continuity of development are established and/or well described. - How the schedule and milestones for bringing the outcome(s) to clinical trial and/or delivery to the military or civilian market, including meeting FDA requirements as applicable, is appropriate. - How well the potential risk analysis for cost, schedule, manufacturability, and sustainability is developed. - How well the application identifies intellectual property ownership, describes any appropriate intellectual and material property plan among participating organizations (if applicable), and addresses any impact of intellectual property issues on product development and subsequent Government access to products supported by this Program Announcement/Funding Opportunity.